paulbarbu/flask-upload/README.md

 * mock - mocking objects and monkey patching for isolation tests
 * SQLite3 database
 * flask-KVSession for managing the sessions on server side
+* a little bit of JS for the dynamically adding upload fields

 Note: this application is almost the same as bottle-upload, just the framework differs